webadvanced/ng-remote-validate/readme.md

 - Drop in solution for Ajax validation of any text or password input

-- Works with Angulars build in validation and cab be accessed at formName.inputName.$error.ngRemoteValidate
+- Works with Angulars built in validation and cab be accessed at `formName.inputName.$error.ngRemoteValidate`

 - Throttles server requests (default 400ms) and can be set with `ng-remote-throttle="550"`